 - Introduce the cat and Vizsla through the baby gate.

 1) Keep the Vizsla and cat separate before they get along.

 Once a new Vizsla brings to your home, it’s necessary to keep them separately.
 Know that It’s too dangerous to let them interact with each other without any controlled situation.

-You have to arrange a comfortable place which guarantees the protection of the cat.
-Often, this place can be a room where your cat mostly loves to be in.
+You have to arrange a comfortable place that guarantees the protection of the cat.
+Often, this place can be a room where your cat mostly loves to be.